freebasic/fbfrog/readme.txt

 - Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally

-- Should use FILE nodes to represent C parser result, and have file*() functions that work on that AST, and extract them from ast.bas into separate modules.
-  AST merging should merge "files" instead of "ASTs"...

 - Better error reporting: Single error token location isn't enough - especially if it's EOF or part of the next construct, while the error is about the previous one.
 Need to report entire constructs (token range), or for